UPDATED July 26, 2017 11:07amET

 Former veterans ombudsman Pat Stogran announced his candidacy in April but withdrew in early June.
-Ibrahim Bruno El-Khoury of Montreal is also listed with Elections Canada, but not the NDP itself, as a candidate.
+Elections Canada lists three others as contestants, though not by the NDP itself: David Berlin of Toronto, Alan Gorman of Montreal, and Ibrahim Bruno El-Khoury of Montreal.

 2016: Mulcair loses review